Clyde Beatty was the world’s first celebrated lion tamer back in the 1930s.

 Relevant, interesting media can stand as testimonials to your work and boost trust among your audience.
 There’s a whole bunch of options here – videos, blog posts, PDFs, presentations – choose your best work and add them up!

 Here’s an example of some media added in the summary section.

 If you have ever written a resume, you know how this section works.
 Go ahead and be sure to fill it up.

-Begin each work experience section with a small introduction about the organization and then brief about your work there.
+Begin each work experience in your resume outline with a small introduction about the organization and then a brief about your work there.
 Ideally, make a small bulletin list of 3-4 points giving details of your role under each position.